cbroms/pith/README.md

 ### Install Pith API

+This project uses Python 3.8.
 You probably want to create a virutal environment:

 ```
 $ python3.8 -m venv env